BitterBaitBite/project-3-ironhack/README.md

 ## THE IDEA

-The idea of the project is to create a single page application with React.
+The idea of the project is to create a single page application using React alongside Express.js, Node.js and MongoDB on the server side.
 The theme of this app is creating a platform for artists to create and show a standard portfolio, as well as all the necessary information and tools to be contacted with in order to get a job or projects to work in.

 This platform will also have the option to join as a recruiter, with several options to look for specific perks and skills within all the registered artists.